Prices from £18.00

 Depression has been reported in some women taking norethisterone.
 Talk to your doctor or healthcare provider if you feel low in mood while taking norethisterone.

 Your doctor will ask you what other medicines you are taking before prescribing norethisterone.
 It’s important that you tell your doctor about any medications you are taking, including herbal supplements, as some may change the way norethisterone works in your body.
-It’s important to read the patient information leaflet before taking norethisterone.
-Some medications that may interact with norethisterone include:

 - epilepsy medications like Phenytoin and Carbamazepine